-We talked to Halyna Batsoura, MC, RP, owner and practitioner at “Better Self – Psychotherapy & Counselling,” about psychotherapy and counselling, and she had the following to say:-
+Halyna Batsoura, MC, RP, owner, and practitioner at “Better Self – Psychotherapy & Counseling,” tells us about psychotherapy and counseling.

 First of all, how are you and your family doing in these COVID-19 times?

 My loved ones and I are all doing fine.
 I hope that we all get over this and return to our normal lives soon.

 Tell us about you, your career, how you founded Better Self.

 Halyna Batsoura: I am a Registered Psychotherapist.
 Psychotherapy is my second career and my calling.
 Previously, I worked in software development, where I held a variety of technical and managerial roles.
 Although I was learning and growing professionally in IT, something was missing – I felt like I was living someone else’s life.
 I started studying psychology in my spare time.
 Eventually, I left IT, completed master’s in counselling psychology, and started a new career.
 Initially, I practiced therapy under the supervision of experienced psychologists.
 Soon after receiving my license, I started my own practice.
 A lot of things had to be done.
 I registered my business as a professional corporation.
 I created a website and did some basic search engine optimization – myself.
 I opened an office.
 I also tried a variety of marketing strategies.
 Over time, my efforts brought about the expected results.
 Now I am a proud owner of a private practice, which specializes in psychotherapy and counselling.

 Halyna Batsoura: Last year, I switched from providing mental health services in a traditional office setting to providing my services exclusively online.
 Now, in addition to seeing local clients, I am offering my services via secure online video to individuals who live anywhere in Ontario, Prince Edward Island, Newfoundland and Labrador, Manitoba, Saskatchewan, British Columbia, Northwest Territories, Nunavut, and Yukon.